3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 The Swietokrzyski Bridge and Mermaid Statue in Warsaw, Poland

 Cross under the cable-stayed Swietokrzyski Bridge and stop at the Mermaid Statue.
-The statue on the bank of the Vistula River was sculpted by Louise Nitschowa in 1939.
+The Mermaid on the bank of the Vistula River was sculpted by Louise Nitschowa in 1939.
 Krystyna Krahelska, a Varsovian poet – and also a nurse – posed for the piece.
 On August 1, 1944 – the first day of the Warsaw Uprising – she was shot and died the following day from the injuries.
 She had penned several poems, including “Towers,” which became the song of the Polish soldiers and the Uprising.

 Ride The Warsaw Metro